thatonequill/Resonance_of_the_Lost_Ones/futuristic/main.md

 # aev.LastByte

-aev.LastByte is a 2D action-adventure game set in a futiristic world with a neon cityscape set in a digital world.
+aev.LastByte is a 2D action-adventure game set in a futiristic world with a neon cityscape set in a Glasspace.
 The protagonist is a young woman named Aria, who finds herself joining a hacker group called the "Echoes".
 This group is dedicated to uncovering the truth and unveil of the lies of government, called Aevum, and its dark secrets.
 To achieve this, the player will have to explore the city and explore a new world that's reminiscent of the old capital, a place where magic was once thriving.

 ## Main idea and objective

-The player joins the Echoes hacker group, and becomes a "floating byte", a person who is able to move freely from the digital world to the physical world.
-The objective of the game is to uncover the truth of what happened to the physical world, how the digital world is tightly connected to the physical world, and how the government is involved in the manipulation of the digital world.
+The player joins the Echoes hacker group, and becomes a "floating byte", a person who is able to move freely from the Glasspace to the Meatspace.
+The objective of the game is to uncover the truth of what happened to the Meatspace, how the Glasspace is tightly connected to the Meatspace, and how the government is involved in the manipulation of the Glasspace.
-The player will have to go to the physical world to gather information and clues, but be wary of the dangers, as Aevum is watching them.
-Going to the physical world is a dangerous task, as Aevum is always watching, going too frequently or for too long will result in the player being detected and attacked.
+The player will have to go to the Meatspace to gather information and clues, but be wary of the dangers, as Aevum is watching them.
+Going to the Meatspace is a dangerous task, as Aevum is always watching, going too frequently or for too long will result in the player being detected and attacked.

 ## Difficulty

 The difficulty of the game is based on the player's actions, as Aevum's AI is always watching the player, and will attack if the player is detected.
-The player will also have to be mindfull of it's items, as variants for both digital and physical world exist, like a healing potion for the physical world, and a Shield injection for the digital world.
+The player will also have to be mindfull of it's items, as variants for both Glasspace and Meatspace exist, like a healing potion for the Meatspace, and a Shield injection for the Glasspace.

-The player will have to upgrade their skill tree accordingly too, as stats aimed for the digital world and stats aimed for the physical world will cohexist.
-An example of this is "Brute Force", a skill to increase the player's damage in the physical world, and "Digital Manipulation", a skill to increase the player's damage in the digital world.
+The player will have to upgrade their skill tree accordingly too, as stats aimed for the Glasspace and stats aimed for the Meatspace will cohexist.
+An example of this is "Brute Force", a skill to increase the player's damage in the Meatspace, and "Digital Manipulation", a skill to increase the player's damage in the Glasspace.
 Both will also give slight boosts when within the other wolrd, but these will be minor in comparaison.
 There are also skills that are universal, like "Swiftness", which increases the player's speed in both worlds.

 ## Gameplay

 The gameplay is based on exploration, combat, and puzzle solving.
 The player will have to explore the city and explore an old world that's reminiscent of the fallen capital.
-The player will collect clues and knowledge to uncover the truth of what happened to the physical world, how the digital world is tightly connected to the physical world, and how the government is involved in the manipulation of the digital world.
+The player will collect clues and knowledge to uncover the truth of what happened to the Meatspace, how the Glasspace is tightly connected to the Meatspace, and how the government is involved in the manipulation of the Glasspace.
 Gathering this knowledge will allow the Echoes to get closer to the truth, and maybe even confront Aevum directly.

 Gameplay will be divided in 4 distinct parts